bastillion-io/Bastillion-EC2/README.md

 Java JDK 1.6 or greater
 http://www.oracle.com/technetwork/java/javase/overview/index.html

-Maven 3 or greater
+Maven 3 or greater  ( Only needed if building from source ) http://maven.apache.org
-http://maven.apache.org

-Build and Run
+To Build from Source
 ------
 Export environment variables